“MY SALUTE TO JANI LANE”

 8/13/11 for Rock ‘N Roll Industries Magazine

 This article was written by me for Rock ‘N Roll Industries Magazine the night Warrant lead singer, Jani Lane was found dead.
-He was one the most special friends that I ever had and an even more special friendship through the decades.
+He was one the most special of friends that I ever had and an even more special was that friendship through the decades.
 I felt it was worthy to be one of my very first “Listen” blogs for just that reason.
 No matter what comes of my blogs, I can always reflect back to this article, and the man who meant not only so much to me, but to so much of the world…

 “As I write this, it is only a couple of hours after I was notified of Jani’s passing, one of my best friends who I loved like a brother.
 Although I was told the circumstances, I’m sure the official reasons will all be out shortly.
 I’m also sure that there will be an endless amount of people who will say it was no surprise to them, say some negative things about him and so on.
 It’s no secret he had always fought demons and life was sometimes a constant battle for him, and I knew that more than most.

-One of my favorite moments was this past April, 2011, when at my Wedding Reception, in walks Jani, taking a break from being in the studio, just to drop by to give my wife and I his love and best wishes, let alone drop off a very meaningful present.
+One of my favorite moments was this past April, 2011, when at my Wedding Reception, in walks Jani, taking a break from being in the studio, just to drop by to give my wife and me his love and best wishes, let alone drop off a very meaningful present.
 That was the kind of warm soul he was.

 I will be forever grateful we have such incredible music that Jani made, that we all can listen to and enjoy for years to come, as the world of music was a better place with him as a part of it.
-But I will be more grateful of the man I met so many years ago that became such a deep and caring friend.
+But I will be more grateful for the man I met so many years ago that became such a deep and caring friend.
 We thank you Jani for your time here with all of us, and to you my friend, I hope you truly will finally find that peace you always searched for and deserve.
-To quote you best, “Heaven isn’t too far away, closer to it everyday…”.
+To quote you best, “Heaven isn’t too far away, closer to it every day…”.
 I know you found your way Jani.”